Malaria: History

 Although the parasite responsible for P. falciparum malaria has been in existence for 50,000–100,000 years, the population size of the parasite did not increase until about 10,000 years ago, concurrently with advances in agriculture and the development of human settlements.
 Close relatives of the human malaria parasites remain common in chimpanzees.
 Some evidence suggests that the P. falciparum malaria may have originated in gorillas.

 References to the unique periodic fevers of malaria are found throughout history.
-Ancient Indian physician Sushruta believed that the disease was associated with biting insects, long before the Roman Columella associated the disease with insects from swamps.
+The Roman Columella associated the disease with insects from swamps.
 Hippocrates described periodic fevers, labelling them tertian, quartan, subtertian and quotidian.
 Malaria may have contributed to the decline of the Roman Empire, and was so pervasive in Rome that it was known as the "Roman fever".
 Several regions in ancient Rome were considered at-risk for the disease because of the favourable conditions present for malaria vectors.
 This included areas such as southern Italy, the island of Sardinia, the Pontine Marshes, the lower regions of coastal Etruria and the city of Rome along the Tiber.
 The presence of stagnant water in these places was preferred by mosquitoes for breeding grounds.
-Irrigated gardens, swamp-like grounds, run-off from agriculture, and drainage problems from road construction led to the increase of standing water.
+Irrigated gardens, swamp-like grounds, run-off from agriculture and drainage problems from road construction led to the increase of standing water.

 British doctor Ronald Ross received the Nobel Prize for Physiology or Medicine in 1902 for his work on malaria.

-Malaria is not referenced in the medical books of the Mayans or Aztecs.
-Despite this, antibodies against malaria have been detected in some South American mummies, indicating that some malaria strains in the Americas might have a pre-Columbian origin.
+The few surviving medical records of Mesoamerican civilizations do not show any record of malaria.
 European settlers and the West Africans they enslaved likely brought malaria to the Americas starting in the 16th century.